 The idea of freight forwarding is that it takes the stress and hassle out of shipping, so a service that’s easy to use is essential.
 When comparing your quotes, look at what tools they offer to make the forwarding process easier.
 Online tracking and documentation-checking tools are useful, but you’ll want to check that they’re free to use as standard.

 As not all freight forwarders include or even offer, the same services, asking for a clear breakdown of costs is the best way to compare quotes accurately.
 Not only will this allow you to see exactly what you get for your money, but it will also enable you to calculate the administration fee each freight forwarder is charging, once the various essential costs and charges have been accounted for.

-Information is your friend when comparing freight forwarders, and the easiest way to get that information is simply to ask.
+Is your friend comparing freight forwarders information, and the easiest way to get that information is simply to ask.
 A professional freight forwarder will be happy to answer any questions you might have, and how they deal with you at this early stage could be a useful indicator of the service level you should expect going forward.
 Ask questions that align with your business priorities.
 For example, what is the average turnaround time for completion of documentation, or what percentage of shipments arrive on time and in full?